aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/protect/decryptwithpassword/_index.md

 ---
-title: PHP Decrypt Excel/Calc Spreadsheet with Password – Cells Cloud
+title: PHP API to Decrypt Local Excel/Calc Spreadsheet with Password
-description: Use Aspose Cells Cloud PHP SDK to decrypt Excel or OpenOffice Calc files protected by password.
-Call the Unlock API in minutes—no installation needed.
-Try free today!
+description: Use Aspose.Cells Cloud PHP SDK to unlock encrypted Excel or OpenOffice Calc files.
+Decrypt spreadsheets online with a password in seconds.
+Try it now!

 ---